timrogers/litra/README.md

 The `getTemperatureInKelvin` function can be used to get the current temperature your device is set to.

-Both the Litra Glow and Litra Beam support temperatures which are multiples of 100 between 2700 and 6500 Kelvin (i.e..
+All supported Litra devices support temperatures which are multiples of 100 between 2700 and 6500 Kelvin (i.e..
 2700, 2800, 2900, etc.).

 You can check programatically what temperature levels are supported by your device.
 Once you know what temperature levels are supported, you can set the temperature in Kelvin.
 If you try to set a value that isn't allowed by your device, an error will be thrown: